 Program Coordinator: Jean Ni, MLA Candidate, Landscape Architecture

-Less than a year since our first gathering of interested faculty members, three new cross-disciplinary projects are underway.
+Three new cross-disciplinary projects are currently underway within the HRI.
 With support from the Washington State Legislature, the Doorway Project is piloting an innovative service model for local youth experiencing homelessness.
 The faculty engaged with the Critical Narratives of Homelessness are exploring mechanisms to inspire more thoughtful public discourse around homelessness.
 Together with a team of faculty and partnerships across the UW administration, we are working to gather actionable data about the housing and food vulnerabilities of our own student body.

 Understanding Housing and Food Insecurity among University of Washington Students